Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 1: Second Wind

 You have a limited well of physical and mental stamina that you can draw on.
-As a Bonus Action, you can use it to regain Hit Points equal to 1d10 plus your Fighter level.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can use it to regain Hit Points equal to 1d10 plus your Fighter level.

 You can use this feature twice.
 You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.